navrocky/keepass-yandex-github-sync/README.md

 It allows you to have a history of file changes and avoid accidental file loss or corruption.

-Create `.env` file with the following settings:
+Create `.env` file:

 ```sh
 touch .env
 ```

+With the following content:

 ```ini
 YD_USER="<Your Yandex user>"
 YD_PASSWORD="<Your Yandex user password>"